If you have a trouble with your unit please first check the list of problem below. Then :

 C – “Inner gamepad is not recognized but external USB works”

-- This problem is because of the USB-data wires of inner gamepad (the 4 wires red black green and white (green and white more precisely, red is power and black is ground)) having interferences from somewhere.
+- This problem may be because of the USB-data wires of inner gamepad (the 4 wires red black green and white (green and white more precisely, red is power and black is ground)) having interferences from somewhere.
 The problem may solve just by opening, moving the wires somewhere else, close again.

 - If it don’t work the gamepad PCB can be faulty please contact for replacement.